marcusva/docproc/doc/quickstart.rst

    for the now processed ``testrecords.csv.DONE`` file and the ``output`` directory for a set of new HTML files.

-For a more sophisticated setup, take a look at the :ref:`docker-setup` section.
+For a more sophisticated setup, take a look at the docker configuration for the integration tests, which can be found in the test folder of the source distribution.

 .. _NATS: https://nats.io/
 .. _installation instructions: https://nats.io/documentation/tutorials/gnatsd-install/